 An Exterior Alteration Application must be submitted for screening of any kind.

-- The location, variety, width, height and description of landscape screening.
+- Location, variety, width, height, and description of landscape screening.

-- The size of all trees/shrubs at planting and the projected size at maturity.
+- The size of all trees and shrubs at planting and the projected size at maturity.

 - Any existing landscaping and/or fences.